 QHP Issuers shall curate and manage their networks to address variation in quality and cost performance across network hospitals and providers, with a focus on improving the performance of hospitals and providers.
 Contractor is accountable for measuring, analyzing, and reducing variation to achieve consistent high performance for all network hospitals and providers.
-Affordability is core to Covered California's mission to expand the availability of insurance coverage.
-The wide variation in unit price and total costs of care, with some providers and facilities charging far more for care irrespective of quality, is a key contributor to the high cost of medical services.
+Affordability is core to Covered California's mission to expand the availability of insurance coverage and ensure Enrollees receive high-quality, affordable, and equitable care.
+The wide variation in unit price and total costs of care, with some providers and facilities charging far more for care irrespective of quality, is a keyone of the biggest contributors to the high costs of medical services.
 Contractor shall hold its contracted hospitals and providers accountable for improving quality and managing or reducing cost and provide support to its contracted hospitals and providers to improve performance.